Thrifleganger/audio-programming-youtube/wav-file-format/README.md

 ./wave-file-format.exe
 ```

+Extras:

-Also included is `WaveFileFormat.java`, a tiny program which is a Java alternative to C++.
+- `WaveFileFormat.java` is a tiny program which is a Java alternative to C++.
 It pretty much does the same thing, but had to force the byte ordering to little endian.
 This might be a problem when running this program to generate a wav file in an OS which has big endian byte ordering.

 Running the Java code:
 ```